Mandate from Policy B2.0:

 The Inter-College Curriculum Committee shall study undergraduate curricular proposals from an institute-wide perspective, maintain appropriate inter-college relationships with regards to curriculum, assure that existing undergraduate curricula are periodically reviewed, and make proposals to the Academic Senate for undergraduate curriculum approval or discontinuance.
 The Inter-College Curriculum Committee shall consist of eight members, each to be elected by his or her collegial faculty, one representative elected at large by the Academic Senate, one representative from the academic deans, one representative from Student Government, and the Provost or his or her delegate (ex officio, voting).
 Whenever a particular curriculum proposal is being considered in the Senate, the Dean(s) of the respective college(s) making the proposal shall be invited to be present and to speak.

-- Work with the Honor’s program to revise Policy D1 to clearly outline curricular processes with regards to the Honor’s program.
+- ICC Charge 2 – Work with the Honor’s program to revise policy D1 to clearly outline curricular processes with regard to the Honors Program.

-- Work with Faculty Affairs to revised policy on discontinuance of academic programs (E20.0).
+- ICC Charge 3 – Work with Faculty Affairs to revise policy on discontinuance of academic programs (E20.0)

-- Brainstorm, rank-order and propose to senate approaches to increase the flexibility of RIT’s undergraduate degrees in order to allow students more truly free electives.
+- ICC Charge 4 – Brainstorm, rank-order and propose to Senate approaches to increase flexibility of RIT’s undergraduate degrees.

 General Education Subcommittee